 “You’re the one who bought them last week?”

 Irma leans back and slips her hand into her skirt pocket.
 She pulls a cellphone out.
 “Do you remember your passwords now?”

 “The Roaring Twenties… A fun time to read about.”

 “Yeah.
-It was fun to write.”
+It was a fun time to write about.”
 Irma leans toward the bed.
 “I want to show you a picture of us when—”

-Irma lowers her eyes and the phone to her lap.
+Irma lowers her gaze and the phone to her lap.

 “But he’s never going to get the chance to prove it to her, and on the page where you wrote, to be continued, Mattie will forever cry about her bad choices in men.”
 He turns and studies his wife’s widened, brown eyes.
 “Because their author got a new job.”

 Irma reclines and shoves the phone into her pocket.
 “You’re the reason I was hired.”
 He stares at the raised table.
 “In California, all those new recruits…” His breathing is short and rapid.
 “Isn’t one of your jobs, um, teaching how to, or is it speeching about how to?
 What’s it called?”
 His eyelids flutter.
 “Single-handed Assassina—”